uni-halle/gerbil/README.md

 1. Install 3rd-party libraries and neccessary software:

-        sudo apt-get install git g++ libboost-all-dev libz3-dev
+        sudo apt-get install git cmake g++ libboost-all-dev libz3-dev

 2. Download the Source Files.

         git clone https://github.com/uni-halle/gerbil.git

+3. Compile the Sources.
+Gerbil comes with a CMake that shold work for various operating systems.
+CMake will automatically detect whether all mandatory and optional libraries are available at your system.

         cd gerbil

-3. Compile the Sources.
-Gerbil comes with a Makefile, that has been pre-configured to work in most cases.

-  a) To compile gerbil with CUDA support, run
+        mkdir build
+        cd build
+        cmake ..
         make

-  b) At systems without CUDA-capable GPU's, Gerbil can be used without CUDA support:

-        make GPU=false

-Problems while compiling the code are possible due to different locations of libraries or the `nvcc` Compiler.
-In these cases, you have to modify the first few lines of the Makefile.
+The `build` directory should now contain a binary `Gerbil`.

 ## Usage